 Ultrasonic Motion Sensors

 These are great for when you want to scare the deer away from your yard and you don’t want it to bother you.
 You wont even realize when these are going off.
 When you look at ultrasonic motion sensors you want to make sure they use different sound patterns.
 This makes sure that the animals don’t get used to the sound and begin to ignore it.

-One of the greatest things about these is that they work on a plethora of animals.
+One of the greatest things about these is that they work on a plethora of animals as well as helping to keep deer out of the garden.
 Again you need to be careful so the animals wont start ignoring them, but it is very effective.
 You may need to place a few of these in your protected area to get a full coverage of the yard or garden.

 Motion Sensor Sprinklers

 Motion sensor sprinklers also can work wonders on deer.
 Not only do they make a noise that startles the animal, it also gives them a quick spray of water.
 I cannot think of any animal that likes an unexpected splash of water.
 They also will not get used to it that easily.